peasantbird/tp/docs/UserGuide.md

 ### Filtering buyers and sellers: `filter`

-Filters both lists so that they only display buyers and sellers whose names match any of the given keywords fully.
+Filters both lists so that they only display buyers and sellers matching your keywords.
+Use the `list` command to revert after filtering.
+* This command only matches names
+* Your keywords can be given in any order
+* Only complete words will be matched
+* Any match will result in the buyer or seller being displayed

 Format: `filter KEYWORD [MORE_KEYWORDS]…`